Creating a Discussion

 Since creating a lot of distinct users is essential in running large-scale experiments, users are usually defined in JSON format.
 That way, you can change anything without touching your code!

 Here is an applied example of how to mass-define user personas through JSON files.
-The LlmPersona class provides a method (LlmPersona.from_json_file()

-Creating the user-agents¶
+Creating the user-agents

-.
+Having a persona and a model we can finally create an actor.
 The actor will personify the selected persona using the model to talk.

 Besides a persona and a model, the actors will also need instructions and a context.
 By convention, all actors share the same context, and all user-agents share the same instructions.
 Personalized instructions are defined in the actor’s persona.